dx-games-1339/ironbound/docs_v30.md

   All visibility increases are capped at `ceiling visibility`.
 Awareness states are re-evaluated for all affected objects immediately after the execution and transitions to Known or Located are applied if thresholds are crossed.

 **Inventory actions** — operate on items in a character's inventory rather than on zone objects:
 - **Drop** — removes a selected item from a character's inventory and places it into the zone as a new object.
 The dropped item is immediately Located by the dropping character's faction.
-Other factions must discover it through normal awareness mechanics.
+Other factions must discover it through normal awareness mechanics in order to be able to interact with it.

-**Construction actions** — introduce new permanent objects into the zone.
-Constructed objects enter the Located state for the builder's faction immediately:
-- **Build camp** — establishes a camp structure providing a base for resting, treating injuries, and storing supplies.
-Requires materials and time.
-- **Build container** — constructs a basic storage box or crate.
-Can store items, cache supplies, or serve as bait.
-Additional buildable structures may be defined per game content.
+**Construction actions** —  planned for future releases.
+Currently a placeholder.

-**Object-specific actions** — available only for particular object types, surfaced contextually in the UI:
+**Object-specific actions** — available only for particular object types:
 - Examples: **Open** (chest, door), **Unlock** (locked container), **Cut down** (tree), **Rescue** (incapacitated friendly character), **Attack** (living characters and animals only).
 - Object-specific actions are not enumerated exhaustively here.
 They appear in the UI only when the relevant object is selected and the action is applicable.